matthew-andrews/workshop-making-it-work-offline/01-introduction/dysfunctional-family.md

 ### Browser Cache

 - Works on every browser
-- *Sometimes* does work offline (which can be confusing when trying to test AppCache issues) but...
+- *Sometimes* does work offline (which can be confusing when trying to test AppCache issues) but…
 - It can't be relied on

 ### Application Cache